 - Asturias – is a non-touristy rural and mountainous region that has vast stretches of green fields and unspoiled beaches along the coastline.

-- Basque country – was given its own nationality and local language (known as Euskera), and hosts two big cities, Bilbao and San Sebastian.
+- Basque country – was given its own nationality and local language (known as Euskera).
+It’s home to two big cities, Bilbao and San Sebastian.
 Bilbao is home to the Guggenheim museum and where you will find architect Frank Gehry’s designs.

 - Cantabria – is a non-touristy mountainous region famous for its cave paintings and national parks.